smitelli/scottsmitelli.com/src/content/articles/ntp-what-times-are-it/index.md

 So here we are, exchanging messages that can conceivably give us sub-nanosecond precision, but with no absolute way of indicating which century we're in.
 The NTP software operates under the assumption that the client has some kind of onboard clock that is---at least in the most generous sense--set correctly.
 In its model, the client and server clocks are trusted to already be accurate to within half an era (so, less than 68 years away from each other).
 Under those conditions, regular math works correctly and the internal era number can be determined by doing comparisons between two timestamps without explicitly exchanging any era information.

 If a na&iuml;ve client boots up with complete chronological amnesia and no sense of what year it is, there's a problem.
 It cannot know for sure what NTP era the server is calculating its timestamps relative to, and might make an absurdly bad guess.
 To mitigate this issue, software deployed in these kinds of environments should contain a built-in "earliest reasonable" timestamp that absolutely, positively already occurred.
 It could be a compile date, a firmware date code, one of the developers' dates of birth, or some other moment that definitely happened in the past and can never happen again.
 If an NTP server presents a timestamp that occurs before that date, the era number is definitely too low and the next era should be tried.
-Of course, if a _second_ NTP era has passed since the software was built, you're still going to get the wrong answer doing this.
+Of course, if a _second_ NTP era has passed since the software was built, we're still going to get the wrong answer doing this.

-Still, with just a small piece of guard code, you can kick the problem from February 7, 2036{{% margin-note side %}}A date by which I plan to be thoroughly retired from the tech industry{{% /margin-note %}} to March 15, 2172{{% margin-note side %}}A date by which I plan to be thoroughly dead{{% /margin-note %}}.
+Still, with just a small piece of guard code, we can kick the problem from February 7, 2036{{% margin-note side %}}A date by which I plan to be thoroughly retired from the tech industry{{% /margin-note %}} to March 15, 2172{{% margin-note side %}}A date by which I plan to be thoroughly dead{{% /margin-note %}}.

 {{% box %}}**Note:** There is an alternative algorithm proposed by {{% link rfc4330 /%}} that involves checking the most significant bit in the response timestamp.
 If it is set, use 1900 as the epoch as usual.
 If it is clear, use 2036 as the epoch.
 This permits timestamps from 1968 to 2104 to be handled.{{% /box %}}